nextflow-io/training/docs/basic_training/groovy.md

 !!! tip

     Parentheses for function invocations are optional.
-Therefore, the following syntax is also valid :
+Therefore, the following syntax is also valid:

     ```groovy linenums="1"
     println "Hello, World!"